- Floris established in London by Juan Famenias Floris.

 - Dana Perfumes starts in the U.S.

-- Max Factor established in Canada.
+- Max Factor opens branches in The Philippines and Canada.

 - Peggy Sage launched in France.

 - Proctor & Gamble creates a drug division to sell its toilet goods.

 - Helen Neuschaefer, Inc. (New York) and the Lacquerite Company (New Jersey) founded by Helen Neuschaefer.